RVN91/MicroMorph/README.md

 ## Purpose

-MicroMorph is originally intended to analyze the shape morphology and calculate the size of objects from the particle map provided by sIMPle (https://simple-plastics.eu/).
-However, its capabilities has been extended to include "binary" images, such as binarized images from [ImageJ](https://imagej.net/ij/).
+MicroMorph is originally intended for the rapid calculation of the shape morphology and the size of objects from the particle map provided by [sIMPle](https://simple-plastics.eu/) (https://simple-plastics.eu/).
+Particularly, MicroMorph is targeted towards calculating better estimates of the principal length of curvilinear particles (specifically fibers).
+However, its capabilities have been extended to include "binary" images, such as binarized images from [ImageJ](https://imagej.net/ij/), to target a general audience outside of [sIMPle](https://simple-plastics.eu/) users.
 MicroMorph provides a graphical interface to inspect particles and their respective shape characteristics.
 The program calculates the following size and shape descriptors:

 Size:
 * Area, perimeter, minor dimension, major dimension, perimeter, and maximum and minimum Feret diameter